slyval/guidelines/Guidelines/REST API Guidelines.md

 ### Searching, Filtering, Sorting and Paging
 Searching, filtering, sorting and paging are additional requirements that all non-trivial APIs should cater for.
 These enable ease of finding resources and also seek to meet performance and navigation requirements.

-To achieve these requirements, usage of HTTP parameters is essential as is shown below.
+To achieve these requirements, usage of HTTP parameters is essential as is discussed below.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbODk2MjIzMDY4LC0yOTM0NDE1MjAsMTU4Mj
+eyJoaXN0b3J5IjpbLTE0MDg3ODY2NDcsLTI5MzQ0MTUyMCwxNT
-U4NDQ1NCwtMTgxMDk3OTYwOSwtMTEyMDY2NzQ5MSwtMTM1NzM1
+gyNTg0NDU0LC0xODEwOTc5NjA5LC0xMTIwNjY3NDkxLC0xMzU3
-NjY0NiwxOTYwNzI3MDA0LDExNTczNTE1MDJdfQ==
+MzU2NjQ2LDE5NjA3MjcwMDQsMTE1NzM1MTUwMl19
 -->